Sunday Reflection: Rooted

 They will dwell in the parched places of the desert, in a salt land where no one lives.

-end those will fail us.
+We may trust in people, self-medicating devices, possessions or ourselves, but in the end those will fail us.
 Following God's precepts allows our spiritual roots to deepen in faithfulness.
 With this kind of relationship, we are more equip to manage hard times when they come, where we may bend, but not go down for good.

 Blessings,